plone/training/chapter05.rst

 Personally, I just find it cumbersome but even for me as a developer it offers a nice advantage.
 Thanks to ZCML, I hardly ever have a hard time to find out what and where extensions or customizations.
 For me, ZCML files are like a phone book.

 Installation
 ------------

 Installation is a two-step process.
 First, we must make our code available to Zope.
-This means, that Zope can import the code, Buildout is responsible this.
+This means, that Zope can import the code, buildout is responsible this.

 *ssh* to your vagrant, and change the buildout.cfg files in training/zinstance.